minirust/specr/specr-transpile/README.md

 # specr-transpile

 specr-transpile helps building a `minirust` interpreter.
-It does that by transpiling the Pseudorust code to actual Rust code.
+It does that by transpiling the specr lang code to actual Rust code.

 The code is WIP, highly unstable.